jfjensen/RoboND-Rover-Project/writeup_template.md

-## Project: Search and Sample Return
+# Project: Search and Sample Return
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 **The goals / steps of this project are the following:**